-Another challenge was that the original owners where living nearby 3 brothers, I guess one of them was the real owner and the rest was just taking care of the property but all the financial management was done by the person only randomly passing by and dealing with the volunteers.
+Another challenge was that the original owners where living nearby 3 brothers, I guess one of them was the real owner, and the rest was just taking care of the property.
+Nonetheless, all the financial management was done by the person only randomly passing by and dealing with the volunteers.
 So as you can imagine many people involved, and a hell of a job to figure out who is who and convince all of them that it is a really good thing to give a home to this lovely sweet dog.
 Another aspect of the puzzle was jealous dog Sisi that wanted all the food and attention that was possible, as she was leading and the only dog raised there.

 I have found out that there is SOS ANIMAL center not too far from the place.
-The trip was risky taking Pebbles with a leash, which she has never worn in her life and plus holding her on the scooter.
+The trip was risky taking Pebbles with a leash, which she has never worn in her life before, and plus holding her on the scooter.
 Was crazy but we made it!

 SHE HAS A HOME!

 It made me think about the suffering of people and any other beings around the world.
 I perfectly understand that there are many places out there, where we should save kids and people in need and that is clear.
 But it doesn’t mean we can’t help with some little effort all the Beings we meet on our way.